WalletScrutiny/WalletScrutinyCom/_hardware/nativault.md

 > - Token Distributed : Within 60 days after ICO Ends
 > - ICO Opening Price: $0.1

-The sim card sized device plugs conveniently to a computer's USB port.
-The main security hallmark for their product is what they described as ZVC or "Zero Vulnerability Computing":
+The provider markets this small USB device as containing "ZVC" or "Zero Vulnerability Computing":

 > ZVC technology is a product of intelligent futuristic design.
 It introduces 2 radical concepts: -Supra Operating System (SOS) software that completely obliterates the attack surface (US patent application 63/202,188, May 31, 2021), and an In-Computer Offline Storage (ICOS) hardware that isolates data in cold storage within the connected hardware wallet (US patent application 63/228,122, August 1, 2021).
 These design elements deliver a double blow to hackers, rendering the NV device cybersecure.

-According to their [ICO roadmap](https://nativault.com/#about), NV production begins on October 2022.
+According to their [website](https://nativault.com/#about), NV production is planned to begin in October 2022.

 ## Whitepaper